yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    ​
 ##### Sample Application Code

-[Click Here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.

 ### Flask

-Follow the below steps to enable the tracing for the application based on Flask Framework.
+Follow the below steps to enable tracing for applications based on Flask Framework.

 #### Prerequisite
 To enable tracing for the application based on Flask Framework `sf-elastic-apm` and `sf-apm-lib` must be available in your environment.
 These libraries can be installed by following methods: